dotnet/AspNetCore.Docs/aspnetcore/security/authentication/scaffold-identity.md

 * Move the *Pages/Shared/_LoginPartial.cshtml* file to *Views/Shared/_LoginPartial.cshtml*

 Identity is configured in *Areas/Identity/IdentityHostingStartup.cs*.
-For more information, seeIHostingStartup.
+For more information, see IHostingStartup.

 [!INCLUDE[](~/includes/scaffold-identity/migrations.md)]